aws-samples/template-for-closed-network-system-workloads-on-aws/usecases/infraops-console/README.md

 > For completely closed network operation, since Amazon Cognito does not support VPC Endpoints,
 > it cannot be accessed within a VPC.
 Therefore, please implement authentication functions
 > independently on the application side.
-> Alternatively, you can access Cognito via Amazon API Gateway and access the API Gateway through the VPC Endpoint.

 ### Authentication & Authorization